Samara Weaving

 Samara Weaving Now

-The actress is building a successful career, with interesting projects appearing in her filmography every year.
-In 2021, she starred in the Hulu thriller series "Nine Perfect Strangers," where she played the role of a mentally unstable blogger.
-In 2022, she played Constance Moore in the drama about Hollywood's Golden Age, "Babylon," and a popular movie star who hires a parking valet to hide her affair in the romantic comedy "The Valet."
+The actress continues building her successful career, with compelling new projects added to her filmography each year.
+In 2021, she starred in the Hulu thriller series "Nine Perfect Strangers," playing a mentally unstable blogger.
+In 2022, she played Constance Moore in the Hollywood Golden Age drama "Babylon," and starred as a movie star who hires a parking valet to hide her affair in the romantic comedy "The Valet."

 A still from The Valet